Adil Ray

 Adil Ray (عادل رے, born 26 April 1974) is a British actor, comedian and radio/television presenter.
 Ray is best known as the creator, co-writer and star of the long-running BBC One scripted comedy series Citizen Khan (2012–2016), and as a presenter on ITV's Good Morning Britain and on various BBC radio stations.
-He played the role of Sadiq Nawaz in the Channel 4 drama series Ackley Bridge, and also had major roles in Channel 5 drama series The Inheritance, ITV period drama series Beecham House, and in feature films Blithe Sprit, Arthur's Whiskey, and Picture This.
-Since 2021 he has presented the revival of the British game show Lingo.
+He played the role of Sadiq Nawaz in the Channel 4 drama series Ackley Bridge, and also had major roles in Channel 5 drama series The Inheritance, ITV period drama series Beecham House, and in feature films Blithe Sprit, Arthur's Whisky, and Picture This.
+Since 2021, he has presented the revival of the British game show Lingo.

 Early life

 Ray was born in Birmingham, England, to a Punjabi Muslim father from Lahore, and an Indo-Kenyan mother.
 He was brought up in the suburb of Yardley.
 Ray's father Abdul worked as a bus driver for almost forty years.
 His mother worked for the Immigration Appeals Department in the Civil Service and was of Buganda and Kenyan Asian ancestry.

 Ray attended Yardley Junior and Infant School and Handsworth Grammar School, his first day being the day after the Handsworth Riots in 1985.
 Ray was a keen cricketer and represented Birmingham and District Premier League side West Bromwich Dartmouth during the late-1980s and early-1990s.
 Ray graduated from the University of Huddersfield with a 2:1 BA (Hons) in Marketing in 1997.